jdreaver/rust-os/README.md

   - Ensure we don't accidentally reuse descriptors while we are waiting for a response from the device.
 Don't automatically just wrap around!
 This is what might require a mutex rather than just atomic integers?
   - I think there is a race condition with the interrupts with the current non-locking mechanism.
 Ensure that if there are concurrent writes while an interrupt, then an interrupt won't miss a read (e.g. there will at least be a followup interrupt)
   - Proper feature negotiation, and ensure we are accounting for the different features in the logic (especially around notifications)
+  - In "4.1.4.5.2 Driver Requirements: ISR status capability" it says:

+    > If MSI-X capability is enabled, the driver SHOULD NOT access ISR status upon detecting a Queue Interrupt.

+    Ensure we aren't accessing this on accident!
+Maybe explicitly don't touch it, and ensure that Debug doesn't print it.
+(Maybe we need a special register type for things we can read but shouldn't print on debug?)
 - `registers.rs` and macros
   - Consider moving `registers.rs` stuff into dedicated crate with unit tests
   - Also document `registers.rs` stuff